 Photo Story: Keukenhof Flower Garden

 When I woke up this morning, I didn’t really plan to go to Keukenhof, it was supposed to be just another day.

 I took the bike together with my boyfriend and we started pedalling without a destination, which was awesome, but not really my style.

-Bear in mind that in April in Netherlands, you don’t really have sunny warm days and that day, the sun has decided to shine so strong that there were 28 degrees it was the good occasion.
+Bear in mind that in April in the Netherlands, you don’t really have sunny warm days and that day, the sun has decided to shine so strong that there were 28 degrees it was the good occasion.

 However, the lands of tulips were there just under our noses and looking at the ones outside Keukenhof, we took the picture and in the end, we decided to go in for a visit.

 Remember what I said about Netherlands and sun?
 Well, one thing is sure, the weather here is totally unpredictable, therefore by 3 pm the weather changed to suddenly and became cloudy, almost rainy.